avtarman/Artus-3D-Resources/README.md

 Notice that the above example does not include the `"input_speed"` field that the json file has.
 The `"input_speed"` field is optional and will default to the nominal speed.

+### Input Units
+* Input Angle: the input angle is an integer value in degrees
+* velocity: the velocity is in a percentage unit 0-100.
+Minimum movement requirement is around 30.
+This value pertains also to the gripping force of the movement.

 ### Getting Feedback
 There are two ways to get feedback data depending on how the class is instantiated.